openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 ## Upgrade / Downgrade Strategy

+This topology has the same expectations for upgrades as the other variants of OpenShift.
-In-place upgrades and downgrades will not be supported for this first iteration and will be addressed as a separate feature in another enhancement.
-Upgrades will initially only be achieved by redeploying the machine and its workload.
+For tech preview, upgrades will only be achieved by redeploying the machine and its workload.
+However, fully automated upgrades are a requirement for graduating to GA.

+Downgrades are not supported outside of redeployment.

 ## Version Skew Strategy

-Most components of this enhancement are external to the cluster itself.
+Most components introduced in this enhancement are external to the cluster itself.
 The main challenge with upgrading is ensuring the cluster stays functional and consistent through the reboots of the upgrade.
-We may need to revisit this if we decide to introduce our own operator.
+This

 ## Operational Aspects of API Extensions

-See template for guidelines/instructions.

 - For conversion/admission webhooks and aggregated API servers: what are the SLIs (Service Level Indicators) an administrator or support can use to determine the health of the API extensions